cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### News

-There is always something new happening at Cisco Cogniive Intelligence.
+There is always something new happening at Cisco Cognitive Intelligence.
 Check here for the recent updates.

 #### Updated March 1, 2022